elwinar/rcoredump/README.md

         configuration file to load (default "/etc/rcoredump/rcoredumpd.conf") -dir string
-        path of the directory to store data into (default "/var/lib/rcoredumpd") -go.analyzer string
+        path of the directory to store data into (default "/var/lib/rcoredumpd") -filelog string
+        path of the file to log into ("-" for stdout) (default "-") -go.analyzer string
         command to run to analyze Go core dumps (default "dlv core {{ .Executable }} {{ .Core }} --init {{ .Dir }}/delve.cmd")
   -index-type string
-        type of index to use (values: bleve) (default "bleve") -version
+        type of index to use (values: bleve) (default "bleve") -syslog
+        output logs to syslog
+  -version
         print the version of rcoredumpd
 ```